These fun and engaging early finisher activities will eliminate the phrase “What do I do now?” from your classroom.

 Students create a mini-test for a skill or concept the class is currently learning about.

-24. Learn New Words of a Different Language.
+24. Learn New Words In a Different Language.

 Encourage students to grab a language book and practice a few new words from another language.